ChallengeSY/nebunoid/manual.md

 Fusion Designs is a hybrid 20-level campaign.
 This campaign makes use of the newly introduced "brick fusion" mechanic, allowing for blocks of *any* shape.
 Save points are present in every level up to level 19.

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements.
-This is also the first campaign to introduce exploding blocks that bloom instead of destroy outright.

 Additionally, save points appear less frequently than they did in previous campaigns; appearing every three levels starting with level 1, up to level 28.
 As usual, the final level disallows continues.